Management of Information Technology/Information Systems

 General Entry Requirements

-Applicants aged over 23 years on January 1st in the year of entry are eligible for admission to the programme and are automatically granted a place subject to submission of an application form and payment of a deposit.
+Applicants aged over 23 years on January 1st in the year of entry are eligible for admission to the programme subject to submission of an application form and payment of a deposit.

-In addition, applicants who are non-native speakers of the English language must satisfy the university of their competency in the English language.
+In addition, applicants who are non-native speakers of English must satisfy the university of their competency in the English language.

 How to Apply and Closing Dates

-In Open Education, Recognition of Prior Learning (RPL) takes the form of exemptions from specific modules of the programme.
+In Open Education, Recognition of Prior Learning takes two forms:

-If you have a Diploma, Certificate or Ordinary Degree Level 6 or 7 on the National Framework of Qualifications (www.nfq.ie) in an area related to the course or equivalent, it may be possible for you to receive an exemption from studying some Level 1 and Level 2 modules of the course.
-Alternatively, if you have studied towards a qualification and completed modules but never actually qualified you may also be eligible.
+If you have a Diploma, Certificate or Ordinary Degree (Level 6 or 7 on the National Framework of Qualifications www.nfq.ie) in an area related to the course, it may be possible for you to receive an exemption from studying some Level 1 and Level 2 modules of the course.
+Or if you have studied towards a qualification and completed modules but never actually qualified you may also be eligible.

-Applicants should note that each request for Exemption will be considered on its own merits by the Exemption Board.
+RPL applicants should note that each request for Exemption or Direct Entry will be considered on its own merits by the Exemption Board.
 The granting of an exemption/direct admission will depend on the exact nature and content of any previous award, the date obtained and, in certain circumstances, post-qualification work experience.
 The date of the previous award is particularly important.
 Given how quickly knowledge is evolving in the IT area, the Exemption Board will pay particular attention to the content studied in dated awards as they may give rise to questions regarding the currency of the applicant's knowledge.